masupert/BeyondTheTorchlight/07 - Combat.md

 # Combat
 Combat is expected to occur one to two times per play session, but should not be considered as a preferred outcome of most *Encounters*.

 Combat is dangerous in a world where access to a place to rest and heal could be days away.
-The GM should attempt to telegraph an encounter and provide players an opportunity to negotiate, avoid, sabotage or ambush their way through most encounters.
-The enemy may be as smart as the players and may also attempt to manipulate the situation or environment against the player characters.
+The GM should attempt to telegraph an encounter and provide players an opportunity to negotiate, avoid, sabotage, or ambush their way through encounters.
+The enemy may be as smart as the players and may attempt to manipulate the situation or environment against the player characters.

 ## Combat Grid
-Combat in *Beyond the Torchlight* is abstracted and scenarios can be played out either via “Theater of the Mind or on a traditional tabletop grid.
+Combat in *Beyond the Torchlight* is abstracted and scenarios can be played out either via “Theater of the Mind” or on a traditional tabletop grid.
 The grid however, is not used to represent physical locations within an environment.

-The *Combat Grid* is instead used to represent character’s combat stances along with the enemies that they may be engaged with.
+The *Combat Grid* is used to represent character’s combat stances and the enemies that they may be engaged with.

-/Images/Combat/Battle Grid.001.png
+Battle Grid.001.png

 ## Initiative
-When combat begins players all start in the “Steadied” position and must make a Dexterity Save to determine if they act with *Initiative* in the first round of combat.
+*Initiative* is determined only for the first round of combat or for the round in which a player character joins combat.
+When combat begins players must make a *Dexterity Save* to determine if they act with *Initiative*.
 If a character fails, they do not act until the next round of combat.

-Initiative is determined only for the first round of combat or for the round in which a player character joins combat.
-Players may place their characters in the lane of their choice in order oft heir Dexterity Save from highest to lowest, provided an Action Lane isn’t designated as a different location (i.e. a balcony, a cliff above, etc.)
+Players may place their characters in the lane and position of their choice in order of their *Dexterity Save* from highest to lowest, provided an *Action Lane* isn’t designated as a different location (i.e. a balcony, a cliff above, etc.)

-If there is not enough room to place all characters in the Steadied stance, place any remaining characters in the Aggressive Stance.
+If there is not enough room to place all characters in the preferred *Action Lane* or position, place any remaining characters in the next nearest *Action Lane* starting with the the *Aggressive Stance* and moving backwards.

 ## Rounds
-A round of combat generally consists of three turns.
+A round of combat consists of three turns.
 The player’s turn, the GM’s turn, and the environment’s turn.
-After the Dexterity Check for the first round, all players will act simultaneously before the GM takes their turn.
+After the Dexterity Save for the first round, all players will act simultaneously before the GM takes their turn.

 Each round, the PCs declare what they are doing before dice are rolled.
 Players can change the stance of their character, move them to a new *Action Lane*, or complete an action.
 If a character attempts something risky (such as jumping from a second story window), the GM may call for a check/save for appropriate players or NPCs.

 Time during combat is abstracted and all characters involved in combat act and resolve their actions simultaneously.
 Damage is totaled and applied at the end of each *Round*.
 A character who is *Incapacitated* during combat goes down at the end of the *Round*.

-***Note:** If required for mechanical reasons a round of combat takes 10 seconds of time, but can be extracted to larger increments of time per the GM’s discretion.*
+**Note:** If required for mechanical reasons a round of combat takes 10 seconds of time, but can be extracted to larger increments of time per the GM’s discretion.

 ## Turns
 Combat proceeds with three *Turns* in each *Round*.
 The players always act during the first turn followed by the GM  and finally the environment.

 Under certain combat situations, environmental or other actions may occur during the third *Turn* of combat.
-Lair actions, environmental effects or other actions not tied to the players or the enemies will occur after the GM’s turn and before the start of a new round.
+Lair actions, environmental effects, or other actions not tied to the players or the enemies will occur after the GM’s turn and before the start of a new round.

 At the end of a *Round* all characters will make any necessary *Saving Throws* from damage received.
 Those who fail will be *Incapacitated*.